Visiting Walt Disney World in February 2024

 - Guardians of the Galaxy: Cosmic Rewind is now open!

-- Journey of Water, Inspired by Moana opened on October 16, 2023!
+- Journey of Water, Inspired by Moana is now open!

 Hollywood Studios